Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Geometry/DensifyAndGeneralize/readme.md

 ## How to use the sample

 Use the sliders to control the parameters of the densify and generalize methods.
-You can deselect the checkboxes for either method to remove its effect from the result polyline.

 ## How it works